Thlaspi arvense: Distribution

 The field pennycress is native to the temperate regions of Eurasia, in many of which it is an archaeophyte (an ancient introduction).
 It has been naturalised to North America, and so can be regarded as having a circumpolar distribution.

 It is found throughout Europe (it is missing from Iceland, the Faroese and Svalbard, relatively rarer in the Arctic and the Mediterranean mainlands, and absent from Portugal and the Mediterranean islands).
 Its area then extends through the Greater Caucasus, the Armenian Highlands, northwestern Iran, Kazakhstan, southern Siberia and up to the Pacific coast of Khabarovsk and Primorsky Krai, the Altai, Tian Shan and Pamir mountains, Korea and the Japanese Archipelago, all but the southeasternmost provinces of China, the mountains in the north of South Asia (in parts of Nepal at 2000–4600 m, in Indian Jammu and Kashmir and Ladakh, in Pakistan's Chitral, Hazara, Kurram Valley, and as far south as Rawalpindi District), and Ethiopia.

 It has also been introduced to Australia and the Americas.
 In the northern parts of the United States, its habitats include cropland, fallow fields, areas along roadsides and railroads, gardens plots, weedy meadows, and waste areas.
 This plant prefers disturbed areas, and its capacity to invade higher quality natural habitats is low.

 Climate requirements

 Pennycress grows well in many different climates.
 It can produce seeds in the northern hemisphere during the winter season.
 In the US and the Mediterranean it is sown commonly in October and can be harvested in May/June.
 To reach its yield potential a precipitation of about 300mm is needed.
 Pennycress has a rather low water use efficiency needing 405 litres of water to produce 0.45kg of seeds.
 Limited water availability depresses the yield.
-In general, pennycress is not well adapted for arid environments where natural precipitation is the only source of moisture.
+In general, pennycress is not well adapted for arid environments without irrigation.